 The increased reliance on cloud-based infrastructure puts the spotlight on the need to ensure that such infrastructure is properly protected from security threats and that the online environment does not engender undue nuisance and harm.
-Looking ahead to 2021 and beyond, telecommunications service providers and over-the-top content and service providers will have their hands full with a panoply of legislative and regulatory measures to ensure safety and security and thereby enhance trust in the Internet as a driver of that we are monitoring on behalf of our clients:
+Looking ahead to 2021 and beyond, telecommunications service providers and over-the-top content and service providers will have their hands full with a panoply of legislative and regulatory measures to ensure safety and security and thereby enhance trust in the Internet as a driver of economic activity.
+We highlight a few key developments that we are monitoring on behalf of our clients:

-(a) Modernization of privacy legislation in Canada:
+(a) Modernization of privacy legislation in Canada: As addressed in the "Privacy" trends piece in the